Galilia/NNP-project/README.md

 - `npm run storybook:build` - Storybook build
 - `npm run prepare` - precommit husky
 - `npm run generate:slice` - Script to generate FSD slices
+- `postinstall` - Command to delete the .cache folder inside the node_modules folder of the project.

 ## Project architecture
 The project was written in accordance with the methodology FEATURE SLICED DESIGN